Art-of-WiFi/UniFi-API-browser/README.md

 ### Security notice

-We highly recommend enabling user name/password authentication by creating a `config/users.php` based on the included `config/users-template.php` file.
-When creating passwords and their SHA512 hashes for entry in the `config/users.php` file, please make sure to use strong random passwords.
+We **highly recommend** enabling the user name/password authentication feature by creating a `config/users.php` based on the included `config/users-template.php` file.
+When creating passwords and their SHA512 hashes for entry in the `config/users.php` file, please make sure to use **strong random passwords**.

 Please refer to the instructions in the `config/users-template.php` file for further details